NivKonst/Actively-Secure-Vector-OLE/README.md

 ## Installation

-In order to run this project, use python 3.7 and to make sure that you have all the needed packages.
+In order to run this project, use python 3.7 and make sure that you have all the needed packages.
 Use the pip module and install the packages from the requirements.txt file:

 `python -m pip install -r requirements.txt`